 It makes sense, therefore, to take into account available Med Pay policy limits and costs when shopping for car insurance in California.

-If you or a family member was injured in an accident involving a car, truck, motorcycle or another vehicle, we invite you to contact our California car accident lawyers for a free consultation.
+If you or a family member was injured in an accident involving a car, truck, motorcycle or another vehicle, we invite you to contact our California car accident lawyers for a consultation.

 Our experienced California injury attorneys may be able to help you recover compensatory damages for medical bills and pain and suffering – often without filing a lawsuit.